-Everything about Chateau Dassault St. Emilion, St. Emilion, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Dassault St. Emilion with wine tasting notes and wine with food pairing tips.
+Learn all the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Dassault History, Overview

-During the 1990’s, there was a problem with off odors in the wine of Chateau Dassault.
+During the 1990s, there was a problem with off-odors in the wine of Chateau Dassault.
 That problem no longer exists.
-Following those problems, Chateau Dassault recently finished a modernizing of their Right Bank wine making facilities with a renovation of their vat rooms.
+Following those problems, Chateau Dassault recently finished another modernizing of their Right Bank wine-making facilities with a renovation of their vat rooms.

 Chateau Dassault Vineyards, Terroir, Grapes, Winemaking

-Serving and Decanting Chateau Dassault with Wine and Food Pairings
+Serving Chateau Dassault with Wine and Food Pairings

 Château Dassault Wine Tasting Notes

 Deeply colored, the wine is loaded with chocolate, espresso, cinnamon, flowers, and black cherries.
 The fruits are creamy, luscious, ripe, sweet, and vibrant with a chocolate edge to the berries in the finish.
 This is an outstanding vintage for Chateau Dassault!
 Drink from 2025-2042.
 92-94 Pts.

 |2021||Château Dassault (St. Émilion Grand Cru)|

 Espresso, coffee bean, smoke, forest leaf, tobacco and dark red fruits crowd into the nose and also in the round, supple, lushly-textured palate.
 You can enjoy this for all its up-front, ripe fruits on release.
 Drink from 2023-2038.
 89-91